jmbejara/comp-econ-sp19/README.md

  * Midterm Exam: Thursday, April 25.
 The exam will take place during class, 3:30-4:50 PM in SHFE 103.
- * Final Exam: Tuesday, June 13th, 4-6pm (See the registrar’s site for more details.)
+ * Final Exam: Thursday, June 13th, 4-6pm (See the registrar’s site for more details.)

 **Books Used**